reddvid/my-hugo-site/content/post/2021/06/mobile-game-streaming/index.md

 categories: ["Gaming", "Tech"]
 featuredimage: "/images/feat/codm-fbgg-streaming.png"
 comments: true
-images: ["/images/og/codm-streaming.png"]
+ogimage: "/images/og/codm-streaming.png"
 ---

 This is a post to ask my SMP members to forgive by not playing for a while (a week) on our Minecraft server.
 I will also share my setup how I stream mobile games.

-# Grind to Legend
+## Grind to Legend

 Ever since the new season of Call of Duty: Mobile came out, I just wanted to redeem the legendary medal.
 And also to get all rewards from the Battle Pass I bought. 😂